An EPM staff member put together this question and answer series of some things I’ve been asked over the years.

 One of my great delights later in life was introducing my wife Nanci to dogs for the first time.
 When our girls were small, I told Nanci I wanted to get a dog.
 Our friend Mindy offered us an English Springer Spaniel.
 We had the pick of the litter, so I went over and chose a puppy and brought him home to give to our children.
 Nanci, who had never had a dog, immediately fell in love with him.
 We named him Champ in honor of the Golden Retriever I had grown up with.
 He lived to be 14.

-Since then, we’ve had a Dalmatian named Moses who lived to be 15.
-And now we have a Golden Retriever named Maggie Grace.
-Maggie is a gift from God to Nanci and me.
+Since then, we’ve had a Dalmatian named Moses and a Golden Retriever named Maggie Grace.
+Now we have a Double Doodle named Gracie.
+She is a gift from God to Nanci and me.
 We love dogs in general and have had a special love for each of ours.
-But I admit there’s something special about Maggie.

 I was diagnosed in 1985.
 God used this to remind me of my dependence on Him, in a daily, concrete way.
 Before that, I knew intellectually that I was dependent on God for every breath.
 But I was really very independent and self-sufficient.
 Now I have a built-in reminder every single day when I take my five or six blood tests and insulin injections: “Apart from me you can do nothing” (John 15:5b).
 The timing was perfect.
 Of all the months in my life when I could have gotten a serious disease it happened in the one month when my first book was published.
 That was a reminder that my writing isn't about me, it's about the Lord, and without His strength it will accomplish nothing.